Giraphne/sqlvis/README.md

 ## Installation

-The esiest way is to install via pip:
+The easiest way is to install via pip:

 ```
 $ pip install sqlvis
 ```

-## Example
+## Usage

 For the minimum working example below, please make sure to download shoppingDB.sql from the data folder.